knuton/driver/Readme.md

 ## Replay logged data

-Example:
+Logged data can be replayed for debugging purposes.

+For default settings: `npm run replay`

-`npm run replay -- logs/bujar.dat`
+To replay an other recording: `npm run replay -- logs/bujar.dat`

+To slow down the replay: `npm run replay -- -t 100`

 ## Starting a local DHCP server